chrispua1/chrispua1.github.io/README.md

 # chrispua1.github.io
 This is my page!
-I will put some projects on this page as I make them.
+I will put some projects on this page as I make them:
+* [Sentence Variation Tool](https://chrispua1.github.io/sentence-variation-tool) - A tool to help with writing
+* More coming in the future!